duckietown/docs-AIDO/book/AIDO/10_motivation/20_motivation.md

 * Lane localization: given image localize the robot in the lane
 * Vehicle detection: given image localize the other robot

 We compute metrics (e.g. memory usage, latency, etc.) but you are not scored on metrics.
 Other participants in the end-to-end type may use your module.
 You win if somebody else uses your module in the end-to-end type.

-Learning protocol for module entries
+**Learning protocol for module entries**

 This metric is formalized uses supervised learning from logged data and unsupervised learning from logged data.

-**Learning**

 * **Supervised learning from logged data:** You are given as input the input data, and the output data, produced either using a baseline solution, or by a ground truth system.
 * **Unsupervised learning from logged data:** You have access to other unlabeled logs.